Delete directories asynchronously from ONTAP FlexGroup volumes

 Delete directories on a FlexVol or FlexGroup volume:

 The minimum throttle value is 10, the maximum is 100,000, and the default is 5000.
+Lower throttle values use less resources, which can result in a slower deletion rate, while higher throttle values use more resources, but can result in a faster deletion rate.

 The following example deletes the directory named d2, which is located in the directory named d1.

-cluster::*>volume file async-delete start -vserver vs1 -volume vol1 -path d1/d2
+cluster::*> volume file async-delete start -vserver vs1 -volume vol1 -path d1/d2

 -